-Cor pulmonale is a condition that most commonly arises out of complications from pulmonary hypertension (high blood pressure).
-It is also known as right-sided heart failure because it occurs within the right ventricle of your heart.
+Cor pulmonale is a condition that most commonly arises out of complications from high blood pressure (pulmonary hypertension).
+It’s also known as right-sided heart failure because it occurs within the right ventricle of your heart.
 Cor pulmonale causes the right ventricle to enlarge and pump blood less effectively than it should.
-Subsequently, the ventricle is then pushed to its limit and ultimately fails.
+The ventricle is then pushed to its limit and ultimately fails.

-This condition is often prevented when high blood pressure going to the lungs is controlled.
+This condition is often prevented when the high pressure of blood going to the lungs is controlled.
 However, untreated pulmonary hypertension can eventually lead to cor pulmonale along with other related, life-threatening complications.

-The lungs depend on the heart to transport blood and to convert oxygen properly.
+The lungs depend on the heart to transport blood from the body to the lungs.
 Pulmonary hypertension is a type of increased pressure in your lung’s arteries and your heart’s right ventricle.
+This increased pressure causes an ineffective transportation of blood to the lungs.
 Untreated pulmonary hypertension is the most common cause of cor pulmonale.
-However, other conditions can cause this health complication, including:
+Other conditions that can cause this health complication include:

 - blood clots in the lungs